Dashlane/dashlane-audit-logs/README.md

 docker pull dashlane/audit-logs
 docker run -e DASHLANE_TEAM_UUID=XXX -e DASHLANE_TEAM_ACCESS_KEY=XXX -e DASHLANE_TEAM_SECRET_KEY=XXX -it dashlane/audit-logs:latest
 ```
 Running those commands will create a simple container that pull your business every minutes and and print them on the stdout of the container.
-If you want to customize the output and send the logs on a custom destination, you can edit the /opt/fluent-bit.conf file and specify the related OUTPUT configuration.
-You can find configurations examples later in this documentation.

-> It is possible to set an environment variable called **$DASHLANE_CLI_FLUENTBIT_CONF** and specify the path of a custom Fluentbit configuration file you want to use.

 ### Kubernetes